fastify/csrf-protection/README.md

 ![Node.js CI](https://github.com/fastify/fastify-csrf/workflows/Node.js%20CI/badge.svg)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

-A plugin for adding [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection to Fastify.
+This plugin helps developers protect their fastify server against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
-If you want to learn more about CSRF, see [pillarjs/understanding-csrf](https://github.com/pillarjs/understanding-csrf) and [Cross-Site Request Forgery Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
+In order to fully protect against CSRF, developers should study [Cross-Site Request Forgery Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) in depth.
+See also [pillarjs/understanding-csrf](https://github.com/pillarjs/understanding-csrf) as a good guide.

+## Security Disclaimer

+Securing applications against CSRF is a _developer responsibility_ and it should not be fully trusted to any third party modules.
+We do not claim this this module is able to protect an application without a clear study of CSRF, its impact and the needed mitigations. fastify-csrf provides a series of utilities that developers can use to secure their application.
-> CSRF prevention must always be accompanied by other security measures.
-We recommend using [fastify-helmet](https://github.com/fastify/fastify-helmet)
+We recommend using [fastify-helmet](https://github.com/fastify/fastify-helmet) to implement some of those mitigations.

+Security is always a tradeoff between risk mitigation, functionality and developer experience.
+As a result we will not consider a report of a plugin default configuration option as security vulnerability that might be unsafe in certain scenarios as long as this module provides a way to provide full mitigation through configuration.

 # Install
 ```js